CURRICULA VITAE

 Ms. Joanna Clyde Findley lives in Mill Valley, California and guides the Foundation at the academic and clinical crossroads of psychology, art and neuroscience.
 Ms. Findlay is a practicing psychotherapist and Adjunct Professor of Art at the California Institute of Integral Studies.
 She publishes widely on the neurobiology of art, and maintains an active practice in art therapy, with clients from preschool age to mature adults.
 Joanna understands Innermost House as living myth, and its program of outreach as culturally therapeutic at a fundamental level of public experience.

 Dr. Wilder Fulford lives in London and brings to the Foundation perspectives from the crossroads of life science and international commerce.
-After taking his doctorate in Molecular Biology, Dr. Fulford served as head of Healthcare M&A at Salomon Brothers before heading European M&A and Healthcare at Merrill Lynch, BOA, and Deutsche Bank.
+After receiving his doctorate in Molecular Biology, Dr. Fulford served as head of Healthcare M&A at Salomon Brothers before heading European M&A and Healthcare at Merrill Lynch, BOA, and Deutsche Bank.
 Since 2016, The Fulford Group has provided strategic guidance to life science entrepreneurs seeking solutions to pressing health care problems.
 For Dr. Fulford, Innermost House represents a shelter of stillness for pondering the human condition.

 Mr. Kody Grant (Pueblo of Isleta and Eastern Band of Cherokee Indians) lives in Richmond, Virginia and guides the Foundation in its relation to Native American history and present-day Indian nations.
 Mr. Grant is Tribal Liaison at the University of Virginia.
 He has served as cultural ambassador through a variety of Native institutions, including the Museum of the Cherokee People and Cherokee Historical Association, and most recently as Nation Builder and supervisor of the American Indian Initiative at the Colonial Williamsburg Foundation, where for eight years he co-led American Indian programming.